top of page

 Proper training equips workers with the knowledge and skills to use gas detection equipment correctly.
 It also teaches them how to interpret readings and respond to hazardous conditions.
 This training covers:

-For instance, a worker trained in gas testing will know to check for oxygen levels first, then test for flammable gases and toxic contaminants.
+For instance, a worker trained in gas testing will check oxygen levels first, then test for flammable gases and toxic contaminants.
 They will also understand the importance of regular calibration to ensure accurate readings.

 Practical Steps to Implement Confined Space Gas Safety